HakinCodes/Awesome-Python-Scripts/README.md

   </a>

 ## 📌 Introduction
 A curated collection of awesome **Python** scripts from basic to advance with automation task scripts.
-This is the project from which you can learn that how to contribute a open source contest and specially during in Open source contest as a **Pythoneer**.
+This is the project from which you can learn how to contribute an open source contest and specially during the Open source contest as a **Pythoneer**.

 ##  💥 How to Contribute?
 - All contributions welcomed.
 Follow these [guidelines](Contribution.md) to contribute.